Mobile Broadband Deals

 Are MiFi routers faster than standard broadband?

 Not usually, but it’s a bit more complicated than that.
-The 2024 winner for the fastest 5G broadband in the UK was provider Three, with median download speeds of 255.23Mbps.[8]
-But small portable hotspots (sometimes called MiFi, although that’s a Three trademark) tend to deliver slower speeds than the kind of mobile broadband where the router lives in your home.
+According to the latest data from SpeedTest, the fastest 5G broadband in the UK was Three, with median download speeds of 227.77 Mbps.
+But small portable hotspots (sometimes called MiFi, although that’s a Three trademark) tend to deliver slower speeds than the kind of mobile broadband where the router lives in your home.[8]

 None of the available types of mobile broadband can compete with the highest possible speeds of full fibre, especially as gigabit-capable networks expand.
 In terms of potential speed, fixed broadband is the clear winner.
-There are some situations where “MiFi” wins out, though - for example, if your home is in an area with great 5G coverage but the fixed network hasn’t been upgraded to fibre yet.
+There are some situations where MiFi wins out, though - for example, if your home is in an area with great 5G coverage but the fixed network hasn’t been upgraded to fibre yet.

 The actual speed you get from your hotspot will vary depending on the provider, the tech and whether you’re on the 5G network.
 The more you move around with it, the more variability you’ll see in the speeds available.